nadimkobeissi/formatforest/README.md

 Simply open `config.txt` using a text editor and modify the values.
 They are self-explanatory:

 - `WebsiteName`: Your website's name.
-- `WebsiteUri`: Your website's URL.
+- `WebsiteURI`: Your website's URL.
 - `WebsiteDescription`: A small description for your website, one paragraph.
 - `WebsiteIcon`: An icon for your website.
 Store the icon file in `res/img`.
 For example, if your icon is located in `res/img/myIcon.png`, then simply set this parameter to `"myIcon.png"`.
 Do not type the full path.
 - `WebsiteTwitter`: Your Twitter handle.
 Do not include the `@`.